agamez/libwa-qt4/README.md

-# libwa
+# libwa-qt4
-WA library initially written in Qt5
+WA library initially written in Qt5, ported to Qt4

-Pull requests with ports to Qt4/C++ are welcome!